rqhu1995/BRPWR-HGSADC-SBC/README.md

 ## Description

-The repository provides the data and codes to conduct the experiments in the paper "Repositioning in bike sharing systems with broken bikes considering on-site repairs".
+The repository provides the data and codes to conduct the experiments in the paper [Repositioning in bike sharing systems with broken bikes considering on-site repairs](https://doi.org/10.1016/j.tre.2025.104155) published in Transportation Research Part E.

 Specifically, the repository implements the **Hybrid Genetic Search Adaptive Diversity Control and Station Budget Constrained Heuristic (BRPWR-HGSADC-SBC)** algorithm to solve the **Bike Repositioning Problem with on-site Repairers**.

 ⚠️ Note: There is another project solving the problem to optimal using Gurobi, which can be found [here](https://github.com/rqhu1995/BRPWR-Gurobi/tree/main).